-States reported 14,713 disciplinary actions taken against appraisers for misconduct or wrongdoing over the past 10 years.
-(See Appendix E, Appraiser Disciplinary Actions Reported by States.)
+States reported 13,346 disciplinary actions taken against appraisers for misconduct or wrongdoing over the past 10 years.
+(See Appendix E, Disciplinary Actions Reported by States.)

-$^{^{17}}$ Title XI $\$ 1109(b)1), 12 U.S.C. $\$ 3338(b)(1).
+Title XI § 1103(a)(3), 12 U.S.C. § 3332(a)(3).

-18 This number does not represent the number of individual appraisers as some appraisers have credentials from multiple States.
+$13 \quad This number does not represent the number of individual appraisers as some appraisers have credentials from multiple States.$

-AMC Registry
+AMC REGISTRY

-Title XI requires the ASC to maintain a Registry of AMCs that are eligible to provide services in federally related transactions.19
+Title XI requires the ASC to maintain an AMC Registry of AMCs that either are registered with and subject to supervision of a State AMC Program or are Federally regulated.
 The AMC Registry became available for States to populate on July 16, 2018.
-As of December 31, 2018, the AMC Registry contained 199 AMCs registered from 4 States.
-Participating States are not required to populate the registry until June 2020.
+As of December 31, 2019, the AMC Registry contained 1,374 AMCs registered from 14 States.

 The AMC Registry is accessible at the ASC's website (www.asc.gov), and is used by appraisers, Federal and State agencies, financial institutions, users of appraisal services, law enforcement, and consumers.
 Use of the AMC Registry is free.
 The AMC Registry allows users to determine whether an AMC meets the federal definition of an AMC and is registered in the State in which the user is interested.
-Users can also access an AMC's credential status and determine whether the AMC is currently suspended, revoked, or surrendered in lieu of State disciplinary action.
+Users can also access an AMC's registration status and determine whether the AMC is currently suspended, revoked, or surrendered in lieu of State disciplinary action.